Vintage Action Man Restoration and Repair Guides

 Restoration Guide Part 1: A Hybrid Vintage Action Man

 As you can see the legs are covered in paint and there’s red paint or marker pen all over to simulate blood.
 The first stage was to carefully chip away as much paint as I could using a scalpel without damaging the underlying body parts.
 As the paint was fairly thick this was quite easy to do.
 The next step was a general clean up to remove any dirt and try to shift some of the red pen.
-I used an old toothbrush and tooth paste (I used Arm and Hammer White and Shine but I think any toothpaste will do although the baking soda in Arm and Hammer may help shift more dirt) and gently scrubbed the whole figure.
+Using an old toothbrush and tooth paste I gently scrubbed the whole figure.
+I used Arm and Hammer White and Shine but I think any toothpaste will do although the baking soda in Arm and Hammer may help shift more dirt.
 Rinse and repeat until all the dirt and marks that are going to shift come off.
 This left a torso that looked like this (click to enlarge):

 As you can see I’ve shifted most of the dirt and marks and the damage to the torso is clearer to see.
 There’s a “bullet hole” under the pectoral muscle on the left and several scratches, pin sized holes and scuff marks across the torso and waist.
 The rest of the body is in reasonably good condition.